Skip to content

 If respective counsel are unable to resolve such differences, either party can turn to the judicial system to resolve their dispute under the Family Law Act.

-The court process would be similar to that in a divorce.
-One party would file a Statement of Claim that explains the relief that they are seeking.
+The court process would be similar to that of a divorce.
+One party would file a Statement of Claim explaining the relief they seek.
 In response, the other party would file a Statement of Defense, setting forth their positions.

 Thereafter, a court might order the parties to mediate their dispute.
-However, if mediation, and any other proceedings ordered by the court fail, a trial would ultimately be conducted and a judge will issue a decision adjudicating the legal issues that the parties have raised.
+However, if mediation and any other proceedings ordered by the court fail, a trial would ultimately be conducted, and a judge would issue a decision adjudicating the legal issues that the parties have raised.

 What You Need to Know Before Entering a Common Law Relationship in Vancouver

-Since the ending of a common law relationship can have unforeseen and long-lasting consequences, it is important that before entering into such a relationship, an individual knows and understands his or her rights.
+Since the ending of a common law relationship can have unforeseen and long-lasting consequences, it is important that an individual knows and understands his or her rights before entering into such a relationship.

 As noted above, the Family Law Act in British Columbia treats a party as a spouse, with its accompanying rights and obligations, if they have lived together for two years, or have lived together for one year, during which time they have had a child.